99 beautiful things we love about America

 The Palouse, Washington

-At first glance you might mistake these gently rolling hills and valleys for bucolic Tuscany, Italy – but they actually take up a swathe of southeastern Washington.
+At first glance you might mistake these gently rolling hills and valleys for bucolic Tuscany, Italy – but they actually take up a swathe of southeastern Washington (as well as parts of Idaho and Oregon).
 Covered with flaxen wheat fields and peppered with neat farmhouses, trees and waterfalls, the Palouse is one of the most scenic agricultural regions in the United States.
-Discover more places you won't believe are in the USA here.

 Pfeiffer Beach, Big Sur, California